-Where you are unable to attempt an assessment item which is not an exam, test or similar, you may apply for an extension of time to submit the assessment item.
-This includes essays, case studies and reports.
 An application for an assignment extension must be submitted through the online application form in myGriffith by the due date.
 You will be required to agree to a statement of responsibility for your learning on application.

-For individual assessment types outlined in the below table, extensions of up to and including three calendar days do not require supporting documentation (exceptions may apply, please refer to 3.8.4).

-Students registered with Student Disability and Accessibility are exempt from providing supporting documentation for extension requests of up to 14 calendar days on the grounds of disability, regardless of the assessment type, as this documentation was submitted to the University at the time of registration.

-Assessment Type Assessment Type

-Written assignment Laboratory/Laboratory report

-Planning document Log of learning activities

-Problem-solving assignment Academic development - holistic assessment

-Research-based assignment

-For a full list of assessment types and definitions refer to Appendix 2 of the Assessment Procedure for Staff.

-For all other assessment types, group assessment and extensions greater than three calendar days, your application must include appropriate documentation to support the grounds on which you are requesting your extension.
+For individual assignments, supporting documentation is not required for extension up to and including 3 calendar days (exceptions may apply, please refer to 3.8.4).
+For group assessment and extensions greater than 3 calendars days your application must include appropriate documentation to support the grounds on which you are requesting your extension.
 You can request an extension on medical, disability or other grounds, including family or personal circumstances, employment-related circumstances, or unavoidable commitments.
+Students registered with Student Disability and Accessibility can apply for assignment extensions on disability grounds for up to and including 10 calendar days without the requirement to provide supporting documentation.
 Refer to sub-section 3.8.4 for appropriate documentary evidence.

-The extension period will not normally exceed 14 calendar days for assignments set for courses within coursework programs, and be no greater than 28 calendar days for extensions of time to submit a dissertation (refer applicable policies for details of extensions permitted - e.g. Dissertation Management Procedure, section 3.2.11).
+The extension period will not normally exceed 14 calendar days for assignments set for courses within coursework programs, and be no greater than 28 calendar days for extensions of time to submit a dissertation (refer applicable policies for details of extensions permitted - e.g. Bachelor Honours Degree (AQF Level 8) Policy, s9.2).
 This will however vary depending on the student reason, see table below.
 There are seven calendar days in a week.
-For applications requiring supporting documentation, the Course Convenor (or Program Director for submission of a dissertation) will determine the extension length based on the number of days indicated in your supporting documentation.
-The Course Convenor (or where relevant Program Director) retains the discretion to adjust this duration to ensure academic integrity is not compromised.
+For applications requiring supporting documentation, the Course Convenor (or Program Director for submission of a dissertation) will approve the length of an extension for the number of days your supporting documentation indicates is required.
 You will be notified of the outcome of your request for an extension by email.
 The status and outcome of your application can be viewed at any time using 'My application status' online enquiry in myGriffith.